-Freshwater- June 14, 2018- Trout are moving into deeper water but fishing has been very good.
-Powerbait doing best with mosly rainbows but live shiners and blown up nightcrawlers good bets for the brown trout, some of which are 20"+.Small gold spoons and spinners also good as are small swimming plugs and getting the lure down to the fish is the trick.
-Peters Pond, Hamblins Pond, Spectacle Pond and Mashpee/Wakeby good spots to try.
+Freshwater- September, 2018- Trout are in 15+ ft of water but fishing has remained steady with evening best.
+Powerbait doing well with mosly rainbows but live shiners and blown up nightcrawlers also good.Small gold spoons and spinners also good as are small swimming plugs.
+Getting the lure down to the fish is the trick.
+Peters Pond, Hamblins Pond and Spectacle Pond good spots to try.

 Like us on facebook for regular updates, fishing hotspots, and much, much more!